 Because they are 12V they draw power from your rig’s house battery electrical system.
 Some models can also run directly from the cigarette lighter of your car or truck.
 If you are plugged into shore power these fridges will still operate on 12V DC, but the converter or battery charger will power the fridge.

-These 12 volt RV fridges cool your items using a refrigerant that’s first pressurized.
-The pressurized refrigerant gets hot and is then cooled in a set of fins where it condenses into a liquid.
-The liquid is then passed through a small office and vaporizes back to a gas.
+These 12-volt RV refrigerators cool your items using a refrigerant that’s first pressurized.
+The pressurized refrigerant gets hot and is then cooled in a set of fins, where it condenses into a liquid.
+The liquid is then passed through a small office and vaporizes back into a gas.
 This vaporization process makes the refrigerant very cold.
 This gas draws the heat from your refrigerator compartment, cooling it to the appropriate temperature.
 The newly-warmed refrigerant then heads back to the compressor to begin the cycle all over again.

 Benefits of a 12 Volt RV Fridge

-There are some significant benefits to a 12 volt RV fridge model for those currently using a propane or residential fridge.
+There are some significant benefits to a 12-volt RV fridge model for those currently using a propane or residential fridge.
+Portability, reliability, interior fridge space, defrosting, and efficiency are all benfits you’ll see in 12-volt RV refrigerators vs. propane RV refrigerators.
 Let’s take a look.

 Your 12-volt RV refrigerator can generally work wherever you need it because it can run on batteries.
 All you’ll need is 12V electric power.
 This is a huge bonus for those on the go.
 Even larger models that resemble traditional refrigerators are more portable than a propane RV refrigerator unit.
 They can be moved around your rig or removed without rerouting the propane system.